AstunTechnology/python-basics/strings.md

 The boolean operators are the spelled out words `and`, `or`, `not` (Python does not use the C-style `&&` `||` `!`).
-Here's what the code might look like for a policeman pulling over a speeder -- notice how each block of then/else statements starts with a `:` and the statements are grouped by their indentation:
+Here's what the algorithm might look like for a policeman pulling over a speeder -- notice how each block of then/else statements starts with a `:` and the statements are grouped by their indentation: